alexgoussev/maja_gitlab/CONTRIBUTING.md

 Regarding labels, we use the following set:
 * ~FA: Bug, crash or unexpected behavior, reported by a user or a developer
 * ~DM: Feature request expressed by a user/developer
-* ~CS Analysis: Issue being analysed by CS (core developers and maintainers)
+* ~"CS Analysis": Issue being analysed by CS (core developers and maintainers)
 * ~Confirmed: CS confirmed anomaly
-* ~ToDo: action is planned
+* ~"To Do": action is planned
 * ~Doing: Work in progress
-* ~Waiting for answer: CS is waiting for answer
+* ~"Waiting for answer": CS is waiting for answer
-* ~Waiting for context: CS is waiting for a detailed context
+* ~"Waiting for context": CS is waiting for a detailed context
-* ~Not reproductible: FA not reproductible
+* ~"Not reproductible": FA not reproductible
 * ~Suspended: Suspended issue
-* ~To be verified CNES: Verification to be done by CNES
+* ~"To be verified CNES": Verification to be done by CNES
-* ~Not accepted: Issue correction not accepted by CNES
+* ~"Not accepted": Issue correction not accepted by CNES
 * ~Accepted: Issue correction accepted by CNES.
 To be closed by QA.